 It was the end of a decade, and for me, it was also the end of an era.

-I grabbed the scenes below (and more) on December 31, 2019, to mark the end of my uninvited participation at that area of society.
+I grabbed the scene above on December 31, 2019, to mark the end of my uninvited participation at that area of society.
 That is, on the open burning of waste cables to recover copper at Agbogbloshie, Ghana.
 I announce this with a heavy heart.

 But I’m not totally moving out of Agbogbloshie.
 I’m merely moving a few yards away from the burning problem.
 I’ll spend some time on the issue of children using bare hands, rocks, and hammers to dismantle e-waste for metals before eventually bowing out to focus on other issues in society.